pschap/psas-hooks/README.md

 2. ```src/detours.c```
 3. ```src/hooks.c```

-In ```hooks.h```, change the definition of ```NUM_HOOKS``` to reflect the total number of hooks present.
-Then, add definitions for the "detour" to execute when the hook is triggered/instructions are executed at a given offset.
+In ```hooks.h```, add a definition for the "detour" to execute when the hook is triggered/instructions are executed at a given offset.
 Each detour function must return an int and the arguments passed to this function will be the contents of ARM registers r0-r3.
 For hooks that occur at the beginning of a function, r0-r3 will hold the function arguments.

 ```c
 #define NUM_HOOKS 2